scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 upon the short-time Fourier transform.

 The Mel frequency scale is commonly used to represent audio signals, as it provides a rough model of human frequency perception [Stevens37]_.
-Librosa implements both a Mel-scale spectrogram (``librosa.feature.melspectrogram``) and the commonly used Mel-frequency Cepstral Coefficients (MFCC) (``librosa.feature.mfcc``).
+Both a Mel-scale spectrogram (``librosa.feature.melspectrogram``) and the commonly used Mel-frequency Cepstral Coefficients (MFCC) (``librosa.feature.mfcc``) are provided.
 By default, Mel scales are defined to match the implementation provided by Slaney's auditory toolbox [Slaney98]_, but they can be made to match the Hidden Markov Model Toolkit (HTK) by setting the flag ``htk=True`` [Young97]_.